To start with, give us a call and talk to an Advocate. They will be able to talk to you to work out the best way to help with your concerns.

 You are also welcome to visit our office.
 If you would like to visit, it is a good idea to call us first so we can make sure an Advocate will be available to see you when you get here.

-If you are a child or young person in care and you identify as Aboriginal, you are very welcome to contact us and ask to speak with Conrad or Leila.
+If you are a child or young person in care or detention and you identify as Aboriginal, you are very welcome to contact us and ask to speak with Shaylem.

 If you contact us and speak with another Advocate, they will ask you if you would like to speak with an Advocate for Aboriginal Children and can organise a time for you to do this.